With this post we continue our series of articles about performance optimization explained in simple terms, understandable to non-developers.

-In particular, I will talk about the LazyLoad script.
+In particular, we will be focusing on the LazyLoad script.

 How does a web page load?

-First of all, I think it’s necessary to briefly recap what happens every time we view a web page.
+First of all, let’s briefly recap what happens every time we view a web page.

 When we ask our browser for a URL, we usually have to wait for the loading of the following elements: